lordblendi/py-steam-data-scraper/README.md

 - `o` output file name.
 Mandatory and has to be a string.

 ### Input file
-Input data: Use the **json** from [http://store.steampowered.com/dynamicstore/userdata/](http://store.steampowered.com/dynamicstore/userdata/) website after you logged in on web steam.
+Use the **json** from [http://store.steampowered.com/dynamicstore/userdata/](http://store.steampowered.com/dynamicstore/userdata/) website after you logged in on web steam.
 The script only uses the `rgOwnedApps` array.

 ```json
 {